Self-Hosting Guide

 Enabling Authentication

 By default, the Developer Edition runs with AUTH_MODE=none — no login required, all users share a single dev identity.
-This is convenient for evaluation but not suitable for shared or network-accessible deployments.
+The compose file binds the Web UI and API to 127.0.0.1 by default; enable authentication before changing LITE_BIND_ADDR for a shared or network-accessible deployment.

 To enable authentication, configure any OIDC-compatible identity provider (Keycloak, Auth0, Okta, Google, Azure AD, etc.):